TheReconPilot/rl-notes/docs/model-free-methods/temporal-difference.md

 > Expected SARSA is more computationally expensive than SARSA, but in return, it eliminates the variance due to the random selection of $a'$.
 Given the same amount of experience, we might expect it to perform slightly better than SARSA, and indeed it generally does.

 ![](https://i.imgur.com/yGdgAZc.png)

+---

+## Experience Replay

+The idea of Experience Replay is to store several past interactions $<s, a, r, s'>$.

+- Play 1 step and record it
+- Pick N random transitions to train

+The advantage is that we don't need to re-visit $(s, a)$ as many times to learn.

+This only works with off-policy algorithms.
+For example, we could use Experience Replay on Q-Learning.

+Q-Learning with Experience Replay converges to a solution faster.
+There isn't much of a difference in end result, just the convergence rate.